azamat-hakimov/my-note/README.md

 ## Features

 This is more basic that is part 1 of 3 .
-In the coming parts i will provide with user interface and new futures)
+In the coming parts i will provide with user interface and real database to store infos and more new futures)

 ## Installation